Suburbzero/suburbzeroact.github.io/content/faq/index.md

 layout: "faq"
 header_headline: "You have burning questions?"
 header_subheadline:  |
-    Let's cool   down with some answers....
+    Let's cool   down with some answers.... and if you can't find the answer here then get in touch.

 hPages: "/faq"
 ---